GustavBjordal/gecode-subsuming/README.md

+# Non-failing Propgators

+This is a fork of Gecode that implements non-failing propagators.

+The code is currently under development and can contain bugs.

+Original Gecode readme follows:

-# Gecode - Generic Constraint Development Environment
+## Gecode - Generic Constraint Development Environment

 ![Gecode](images/gecode-logo-100.png "Gecode")